 What is the desired/target level of awareness?

-Has the level of awareness changed from the pre-GDPR situation / has the GDPR (has the increased press/media attention had an impact?).
+Has the level of awareness changed from the previous legal regime / has the GDPR (has the increased press/media attention) had an impact?

 What are the levels of awareness of novel elements of the GDPR?